Introduction to quantum groups

 $(2)\implies(3)$ This follows once again from Peter-Weyl, because if we denote by $\Gamma$ the group formed by the 1-dimensional corepresentations, then we have $\mathcal A=\mathbb C[\Gamma]$, and so $A=C^*(\Gamma)$ up to the standard equivalence relation for Woronowicz algebras.

-$(3)\implies(1)$ This is something trivial, that we already know from section 2. \end{proof}
+$(3)\implies(1)$ This is something trivial, that we already know from chapter 2. \end{proof}

 The above result is not the end of the story, because one can still ask what are the cocommutative Woronowicz algebras, without reference to the equivalence relation.
 More generally, we are led in this way into the question, that we have usually avoided so far, as being not part of the ``compact'' philosophy, of computing the equivalence class of a given Woronowicz algebra $A$.
 We first have here the following construction:

 \begin{theorem} Given a Woronowicz algebra $(A,u)$, the enveloping $C^*$-algebra $A_{full}$ of the algebra of ``smooth functions'' $\mathcal A=<u_{ij}>$ has morphisms

 which make it a Woronowicz algebra, which is equivalent to $A$.
 In the cocommutative case, where $A\sim C^*(\Gamma)$, we obtain in this way the full group algebra $C^*(\Gamma)$. \end{theorem}